DarkGhostHunter/Larapass/README.md

 * **Can a user register two or more _devices_?**

-Yes, but you need to manually attest (register) these.
-It's recommended to email him to register a new device.
+Yes.

 * **What happens if a credential is cloned?**

-The user won't be authenticated since the server counter will be greater than the reported by the credential.
+The user won't be authenticated since the "logins" counter will be greater than the reported by the original device.
 To intercede in the procedure, modify the Assertion Validator in the Service Container and add your own `CounterChecker`:

 ```php
 $this->app->bind(CounterChecker::class, function () {